 Helpful Tips

-• Don’t skip the lemon zest in the crumble topping!
+• Lemon zest: Don’t skip it in the crumble topping!
 It adds a bright, citrusy flavor that balances the sweet and tart fruit.

-• If you like cinnamon, feel free to sprinkle some into the crumble topping for a warm, cozy twist.
+• Cinnamon: If you like a warm, cozy twist, feel free to sprinkle some into the topping.
 Miss oats?
 Use this streusel topping instead!

-• Rhubarb has a tart flavor, so adjust the ratio of rhubarb to strawberries based on your taste.
+• Fruit ratio: Rhubarb has a tart flavor, so adjust the ratio of rhubarb to strawberries based on your taste.
 You can always use a little more strawberry or sugar for a sweeter crisp.

-• Place your skillet or pie plate on a baking sheet before baking.
+• Baking sheet: Place your skillet or pie plate on one before baking.
 The fruit gets bubbly in the oven and may spill over the edges.

-• Let the crisp sit for about 30 minutes before serving.
+• Resting time: Let the crisp sit for about 30 minutes before serving.
 This helps the fruit filling set and prevents it from being too runny.

 • Serving suggestions: Enjoy warm with vanilla ice cream, a dollop of whipped cream, or even a spoonful of strawberry jam and fresh berries on top.